Shoprenter/sr-api-docs/development/api-examples/08_product_attribute_handling.md

 _Before we start learning about handling types and properties via API:_

-**Recommended** [article] found on the Shoprenter Academy (https://support.shoprenter.hu/hc/hu/articles/215106088-T%C3%ADpusok-tluodnosts%C3%A1gok-sz%C5%B1r%C5 %91k-matrix%C3%A1k) study. **We need to understand** what happens in the administration interface of the managed store, so that they are completely secure let's get down to business while we handle this part via API!
+**Recommended** [article](https://support.shoprenter.hu/hc/hu/articles/215106088-T%C3%ADpusok-tluodnosts%C3%A1gok-sz%C5%B1r%C5%91k-matrix%C3%A1k) found on the Shoprenter Academy study. **We need to understand** what happens in the administration interface of the managed store, so that they are completely secure let's get down to business while we handle this part via API!

 Each of the products in the stores may have characteristics that